marwan116/blog/pages/posts/flaky_tests.md

     finally:
         sys.setswitchinterval(original)
 ```
+Note however that you are modifying the switch interval for the entire test suite given the sys module is global...
 For more details on the switch interval, see this article from [superfastpython](https://superfastpython.com/context-switch-interval-in-python/#Why_Change_the_Switch_Interval)

 ### Randomness
 Introducing randomness when constructing test inputs offers some benefits.
 It can help you test a wider range of inputs and avoid biasing your tests towards a specific input.
 However, it can also lead to flakiness if it is not properly handled.